STEM Program

 • Implement supervised quantum machine learning for simple classification with a small dataset from Kaggle on a real/simulated quantum computer.

-• Simulate the BB84 quantum key distribution protocol in python.
+• Simulate the BB84 quantum key distribution protocol in Python.

-• Or other topics in this subject area that you are interested in, and that your professor approves after discussing it with you.
+• Other professor-approved topics in this subject area that you are interested in

-Program Detail
+Program Details

-• Cohort Size: 3-5 students
+• Cohort size: 3 to 5 students

 • Duration: 12 weeks

-• Workload: Around 4-5 hours per week (including class time and homework time)
+• Workload: Around 4 to 5 hours per week (including class and homework time)